squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

             - run: mkdocs gh-deploy --force
     ```

-  [built-in social cards]: #built-in-social-cards
+  [built-in social plugin]: #built-in-social-plugin
   [publishing guide]: ../publishing-your-site.md#with-github-actions

 #### Meta tags

-The [built-in social cards] plugin automatically sets all necessary `meta` tags,
+The [built-in social plugin] automatically sets all necessary `meta` tags,
 equivalent to the following two customizations, which you can set manually when
 you don't want to use it: